 - Welfare of the children was closely monitored through a school recording system which detailed ELSA support and check ins. - Supported families by attending multi agency meetings, providing emotional support - Closely monitored attendance of persistent absentees and analysed reasons for absence, specifically for the disadvantaged children's group, and then followed up and supported families to improve attendance.
 A reduction in PA has been seen and improved attendance for vulnerable children. - Implementation of Little Wandle Phonics Scheme.
-All staff are now fully trained and we are working with the English Hub to ensure that Early Reading leads to 100% of children passing the PSC. - Provided a range of academic interventions in school to support disadvantaged children - phonics, 1-1 reading and basic maths skills. - Able to provide a range of trips and experiences including a Year 6 residential impact: "It was a getaway from home and a nice experience with my friends."
-When seeing the challenging activities at PGL the first reaction was "I'm not doing that!"
-Afterwards the child said: "It was the most fun."
-Another child said: "It gave me the chance to try new things." - Development of the school library and class reading corners increased the enthusiasm of reading for pleasure.
+All staff are now fully trained and 100% of children passed the phonics screening check in 2023. - Provided a range of academic interventions in school to support disadvantaged children - phonics, 1-1 reading and basic maths skills. - Able to provide a range of trips and experiences: "It was good to meet them and learn more about them."
+(Jewish Visitor) "I prefer visits as you actually see them in person."
+"Good to meet other children at other schools." - Development of the school library and class reading corners increased the enthusiasm of reading for pleasure.
+100% of pupil premium children achieved expected or higher in KS2 reading SAT.